Rail transport in Iran: Qajar era

-World War II
+Interwar period

-The 1,392 km long Trans-Iranian Railway from Bandar Shah on the Caspian Sea to Bandar Shahpur on the Persian Gulf was opened during the reign of Reza Shah Pahlavi in 1939.
+The 1,392 km long Trans-Iranian Railway from Bandar Shah on the Caspian Sea to Bandar Shahpur on the Persian Gulf was opened during the reign of Reza Shah Pahlavi in 1938.
 The railroad was built with rail weighing 33 kg/m and required more than 3000 bridges.
 There were 126 tunnels in the Zagros mountains, the longest of which was 1.5 mi.
 Grades averaged 1.5 percent south of Tehran, but then increased to 2.8 percent to cross the 7,270 ft pass between Tehran and the Caspian Sea.

 Anglo-Soviet Invasion of Iran

 After the Anglo-Soviet invasion of Iran in 1941, this Persian Corridor became one of the supply routes for war material for the Soviet Union during World War II (Railway trend in Iran).
 The invading British built a 75 mi branch line from the 2,953 ft bridge over the Karun River in Ahvaz to a new southern port at Khorramshahr on the Arvand Rud river.
 In 1943, 3,473 American soldiers of the Military Railway Service began running trains between the Persian Gulf and Caspian Sea using ALCO RS-1 locomotives rebuilt with 3-axle trucks and designated RSD-1.
 The Americans set up headquarters in Ahvaz, but were unable to tolerate the daytime heat, and generally operated the railway at night.
 The Persian Gulf Command ran trains day and night.